 At this time of year, we seem to be surrounded by lists.
 Lists for Father Christmas, Christmas card lists, and lists in the media of the best of 2009.
 So in the spirit of things, I’ve put together my Top 10 of the best TV shows of the year.
 All my choices are series, rather than one-off shows, but special mention should go to BBC Four’s Micro Men (about Clive Sinclair), Synth Britannia, and Charlie Brooker’s one-off Gameswipe.
-Brooker also gave us the excellent Channel 4 comedy panel show You Have Been Watching, a more mainstream look at TV’s absurdities than his Screenwipe series.
-As is tradition, I’ll run down the list in reverse order, and in this part will cover from ten down to six.
+Brooker also gave us the excellent Channel 4 comedy panel show You Have Been Watching.
+It was a more mainstream look at TV’s absurdities than his Screenwipe series.
+As is tradition, I’ll run down the list in reverse order.
+In this part will cover from ten down to six.
 Here we go…

 10. Merlin (BBC One)

-Merlin concludes this weekend, and promises to be a climatic finale as the dragon has finally been freed from imprisonment and it returns to Camelot to wreak havoc and revenge on Uther.
+Merlin concludes this weekend, and promises to be a climatic finale as the dragon has finally been freed from imprisonment.
+It returns to Camelot to wreak havoc and revenge on Uther.
 Maybe they even had to get John Hurt in for another afternoon’s work?
 We shall see.
-Whatever happens, the BBC recently announced that the show has been recomissioned for a third series, so we can expect more magic next year.
+Whatever happens, the BBC recently announced that the show has been recomissioned for a third series.
+Therefore we can expect more magic next year.

 9. Primeval (ITV1)

-Surprisingly, his replacement in the show Danny Quinn, played by Jason Flemyng, slotted in to the cast even better, and Flemyng quite clearly seemed to relish the role he was given.
-Following Henshall out of the door was Lucy Brown who had played Jenny/Claudia (and with her any chance of season one’s cliffhanger ever being explained), and the cast was joined by Laila Rouass (who recently appeared in Strictly Come Dancing).
-Thankfully though, Ben Miller (of comedy duo Armstrong & Miller) still made frequent appearances as Sir James Lester, which were always entertaining.
+Surprisingly, his replacement in the show Danny Quinn, played by Jason Flemyng, slotted in to the cast even better.
+Flemyng quite clearly seemed to relish the role he was given.
+Following Henshall out of the door was Lucy Brown who had played Jenny/Claudia (and with her any chance of season one’s cliffhanger ever being explained).
+Additionally the cast was joined by Laila Rouass (who recently appeared in Strictly Come Dancing).
+Thankfully, Ben Miller (of comedy duo Armstrong & Miller) still made frequent appearances as Sir James Lester, which always entertained.

-After such a strong run this time around, the third series oddly reached a bit of an anti-climax in the final episode, and it finished on an annoying cliffhanger for fans of the show, which seemed even more difficult to understand when it was reported that ITV had cancelled the show due to budget concerns.
-However good news was around the corner, as it was later announced that it had been given a reprieve as ITV signed a deal with digital channel Watch to co-produce a further set of 13 episodes, where transmission will be shared between the two.
-Added to that, Warner Brothers are developing a movie based on the show for future release, so it’s future looks good for now.
+After such a strong run this time around, the third series oddly reached a bit of an anti-climax in the final episode.
+It concluded with an annoying cliffhanger for fans of the show, which seemed even more difficult to understand when it was reported that ITV had cancelled the show due to budget concerns.
+However good news was around the corner.
+They later announced that it had been given a reprieve as ITV signed a deal with digital channel Watch to co-produce a further set of 13 episodes.
+Transmission will be shared between the two.
+Added to that, Warner Brothers are developing a movie based on the show for future release.
+It’s future looks good for now.

 8. Dollhouse (Sci-Fi/ITV4)

-A series that started off weakly, but always showed promise, Dollhouse has slowly grown in to a great show that has moved so far away from it’s original brief, it’s sometimes hard to believe you’re watching the same programme.
+A series that started off weakly, but always showed promise.
+Dollhouse has slowly grown in to a great show that has moved so far away from it’s original brief.
 The creation of Joss Whedon, who also brought us Buffy, Angel and Firefly, it was always likely to be given more time to grow than some of it’s counterparts.

-Dollhouse stars Eliza Dushku (Buffy, Tru Calling) who plays Echo, a ‘doll’ in the Dollhouse, a secret organisation that has found a way to wipe people’s memories and imprint them with any personality they wish.
-The dolls are hired out to clients for various tasks, be it simple prostituion, escorting, or more adventurous roles such as hostage negotiations (being imprinted with the personality of the best negotiator).
-Of course, rumours about the Dollhouse grow, and this sets FBI agent Paul Ballard (played by Tahmoh Penikett from BSG) on it’s trail, and he slowly becomes obsessed with finding and saving Echo.
+Dollhouse stars Eliza Dushku (Buffy, Tru Calling) who plays Echo.
+She is a ‘doll’ in the Dollhouse, a secret organisation.
+They have found a way to wipe people’s memories and imprint them with any personality they wish.
+The dolls are hired out to clients for various tasks.
+These can be simple prostituion or escorting.
+And even more adventurous roles such as hostage negotiations (being imprinted with the personality of the best negotiator).
+Of course, rumours about the Dollhouse grow.
+This sets FBI agent Paul Ballard (played by Tahmoh Penikett from BSG) on it’s trail.
+He slowly becomes obsessed with finding and saving Echo.

-Dushku is fine as Echo, but the show’s strength is in it’s supporting cast, especially Olivia Williams (Adele DeWitt), Fran Kranz (Topher Brink) and Enver Gjokaj as fellow ‘doll’ Victor.
-The second half of the first series improves immeasurably, and it becomes quite a multi-layered show, that asks many questions about what makes up personality, human rights, and the ethics of such a technique.
-There’s an excellent end to the series, where the big villain Alpha returns to the Dollhouse, and also a stunning standalone final episode Epitaph One that was strangely not shown in the US (but appears on the dvd set).
+Dushku is fine as Echo, but the show’s strength is in it’s supporting cast.
+Especially Olivia Williams (Adele DeWitt), Fran Kranz (Topher Brink) and Enver Gjokaj as fellow ‘doll’ Victor.
+The second half of the first series improves immeasurably, and it becomes quite a multi-layered show.
+It asks many questions about what makes up personality, human rights, and the ethics of such a technique.
+There’s an excellent end to the series, where the big villain Alpha returns to the Dollhouse.
+And also a stunning standalone final episode Epitaph One that was strangely not shown in the US.
+However it does appears on the dvd set released.

-Sadly, with American tv being so being so unforgiving, the show has recently been cancelled, but thankfully all thriteen episodes will be aired, and the story will reach it’s conclusion very soon with Epitaph Two.
+Sadly, with American tv being so being so unforgiving, the show has recently been cancelled.
+Thankfully all thriteen episodes will be aired, and the story will reach it’s conclusion very soon with Epitaph Two.

 7. Fringe (Sky One)

-On the surface, Fringe might come across as some sort of X-Files rip-off, but in the hands of J.J.
-Abrams (Lost, Alias and Star Trek), it’s managed to rise above that and find it’s own feet, and style.
-Centering around what it calls ‘Fringe’ science, it brings to the screen weird and wonderful stories rooted in possible advances in science, that eventually lead towards our whole world being at risk.
+On the surface, Fringe might come across as some sort of X-Files rip-off.
+In the hands of J.J.
+Abrams (Lost, Alias and Star Trek), it rises above that and find it’s own style.
+Centering around what’s called ‘Fringe’ science, it brings to screen weird and wonderful stories rooted in possible advances in science.
+This puts our whole world at risk.

-The second season has been continuing apace to the same quality, with more tantalising hints of the other world, alongside a fair share of standalone episodes that the casual viewer can enjoy.
+The second season has been continuing apace to the same quality, with more tantalising hints of the other world.
+This is alongside a fair share of standalone episodes that the casual viewer can enjoy.
 The special effects in the show are often amazing, and it’s always coupled with great direction.
-And to compliment the seriousness of some plots, there’s always some great humour on show, more often than not delivered by Walter‘s strange behaviour as he tries to adapt to life back in the real world after years of being in a mental institution.
-It continues in the new year on Sky, who thankfully choose to air it a matter of days after it’s US transmission.
+And to compliment the seriousness of some plots, there’s always some great humour on show.
+More often than not this is delivered by Walter‘s strange behaviour.
+All while he tries to adapt to life back in the real world after years of being in a mental institution.
+It continues in the new year on Sky.
+They should air it a matter of days after it’s US transmission.

 6. Heroes (BBC Two)